 Executive Vice President and President of Life Sciences, BD

 Dave Hickey serves as executive vice president and president of the Life Sciences segment of BD (Becton, Dickinson and Company), a leading global medical technology company headquartered in Franklin Lakes, New Jersey.
-In this role, he oversees the global operational, commercial and financial performance of the businesses that comprise the Life Sciences segment that span along the continuum of discovery, translational, diagnostics and therapy selection, including Biosciences, Integrated Diagnostic Solutions and Point-of-Care.
+In this role, he oversees the global operational, commercial and financial performance of the businesses that comprise the Life Sciences segment that span along the continuum of discovery, translational, diagnostics and therapy selection, including Biosciences and Integrated Diagnostic Solutions.
+He also leads the Latin America region for the company and is a member of the BD Executive Leadership Team.

 Hickey brings more than 30 years of experience in medical technology.
 He joined BD in 2014 as vice president and general manager for the Clinical Microbiology business.
 In 2016, he was promoted to president of the Diagnostics Systems business, and in 2019, to worldwide president of the newly formed Integrated Diagnostic Solutions unit, which brought together the strengths of the Diagnostic Systems and Preanalytical Systems businesses.